Editorial Standards

 - Line 4, enter the date you became a material advisor using the “latest of” test from the instructions.
 Line 6a, describe the services you provided.
 Lines 6b through 12, list other material advisors you know about, instruments, tax benefits, periods, and the relevant Code sections.

-- Line 13, draft a plain‑English narrative that explains the tax treatment and benefits in enough detail for a reviewer to understand the structure, including any tax result protection.
-Sign and date.
+- Line 13, draft a plain‑English narrative that explains the tax treatment and benefits for all affected years, not just the current year, in enough detail for a reviewer to understand the structure, including any tax result protection.
+Sign and date under penalties of perjury, since false or incomplete statements expose the signer to criminal liability under sections 7206 and 7207, not only the civil section 6707 penalty.
 The regulations and instructions both stress that “information to be provided on request” is not complete.

 Pro tip, store your draft description in a standard template so future amendments only require updating dates, amounts, and any listing or ToI references, not rewriting from scratch.